 Shares in Italy's Autogrill fall ahead of 600 mln euro rights issue

-Shares in Italy's Autogrill (AGL.MI) fell more than 1% on Wednesday after the caterer unveiled details of a 600 million euro ($731 million) rights issue due to start next week.
+MILAN, June 9 (Reuters) - Shares in Italy’s Autogrill fell more than 1% on Wednesday after the caterer unveiled details of a 600 million euro ($731 million) rights issue due to start next week.

 The company controlled by the Benetton family said on Tuesday it would offer 130.6 million new shares at a price of 4.59 euros each, a 27.9% discount on the theoretical price of the stock following the issue, or TERP.